 We adopted a Co-Chair structure, both Chairs must be of different identifiers so that wider sets of views are represented in decision making.

 Our committee is diverse and has representatives from across the LGBT+ spectrum, with lesbian, bisexual, gay, asexual and other identifiers represented.
 One area we are sadly lacking is representation from the trans community.
 We would encourage anyone from the trans community within our organisation to engage with us, as we are keen to have those views represented within our service.

 We have achieved much in the past few years by furthering the representation of LGBT+ people within the service and raising the profile of LGBT+ community engagement.
 This had a positive effect on community perceptions of the police which led to increased numbers of LGBT+ people seeking to join the organisation and also an increase of LGBT+ reports of hate crime.

-Beth and Paul are honoured to serve as the leads of the LGBT+ Network.
-We aim to continue developing our network and supporting LGBT+ officers and staff in any meaningful way we can.
+The Co-chairs aim to continue developing our network and supporting LGBT+ officers and staff in any meaningful way we can.

 We would encourage all members of the LGBT+ community within the PSNI family and those that are friends and allies to the LGBT community to become involved in the LGBT+ Network.
 Help us make our network better for everyone.
 There are no fees and membership is open to all serving Police officers and staff regardless of sexuality or gender identifier.
 Please get in touch if you would like to join us and stay up to date with details on Social Events, Conferences and training opportunities.
 We look forward to hearing from you.